Erastuskanyatta/Website-vs-Web-app/index.md

 A website is a collection of interconnected pages that may contain images, audio, or video and are linked by a single domain name.

-Website are of different types.
+Website is of different types.
 Some of them are:

 1. Dating websites